matt-graham/mici/README.md

 A simple complete example of using the package to compute approximate samples from a distribution on a two-dimensional torus embedded in a three-dimensional space is given below.
-The computed samples are visualised in the animation above.
+The computed samples are visualized in the animation above.
 Here we use `autograd` to automatically construct functions to calculate the required derivatives (gradient of negative log density of target distribution and Jacobian of constraint function), sample four chains in